wanghmin/wanghmin2.github.io/content/publication/wang-2021-gbs/index.md

   multi-resolution solver as an additional component.
 The experiment demonstrates the capability, efficiency and flexibility of our system in producing a variety of high-resolution wrinkles effects.
+summary: 'In this paper, we study physics-based cloth simulation in a very high resolution setting, presumably at submillimeter levels with millions of vertices, to meet perceptual precision of our human eyes.'
 tags:
 - GPU acceleration
 - cloth simulation